yedhukrishnan/onemdm-client/README.md

 * Ensure that you provide *documentation* and *test coverage* for your changes (patches won't be accepted without)
 * Ensure that all tests pass (`./gradlew clean test`)
 * Create a pull request on Github

+Don't know where to start?
+Here's a [list of known issues](https://github.com/multunus/one-mdm/wiki/Known-Issue-List) in One MDM Server.
+A great place to start!